Reyhank45/song/README.md

 ## An OpenSource Song Project

-yes it's open source haven't heard of it?
+yes it's OpenSource haven't heard of it?

 ## How to Contribute :